 Pill imprint TCL 108 has been identified as Bismuth subsalicylate (chewable-cherry) 263 mg.

-Bismuth subsalicylate is used in the treatment of helicobacter pylori infection; diarrhea; diarrhea, chronic; lymphocytic colitis; indigestion and belongs to the drug class antidiarrheals.
+Bismuth subsalicylate is used in the treatment of helicobacter pylori infection; diarrhea, chronic; diarrhea; lymphocytic colitis; traveler's diarrhea (and more), and belongs to the drug class antidiarrheals.
 FDA has not classified the drug for risk during pregnancy.
-Bismuth subsalicylate 263 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Bismuth subsalicylate 263 mg is not a controlled substance under the Controlled Substance Act (CSA).

 More about bismuth subsalicylate